-You have to make sure your Farm access account & service accounts have access to the target SQL Server! so before restore, Transfer all Logins from old server to new server: https://support.microsoft.com/en-us/kb/918992.
+You have to make sure your Farm access account & service accounts have access to the target SQL Server!
+So, before restoring, transfer all Logins from the old server to a new server: https://support.microsoft.com/en-us/kb/918992.
 This is important as the user access mappings are within the backup we made and should be restored.

 Step 3: Create/Change the SQL Alias to Point to the new SQL Server